pooltogether/pooltogether-react-components/README.md

 # TODO:

 - integrate prettier/husky with our default prettier config
-- figure out if Link needs to be dependency injected through props for <PageTitleAndBreadcrumbs /> :(
 - copy unit tests over and get them running in this lib
-- figure out how to integrate <PoolCurrencyIcon />